Getdeck/Getdeck.github.io/docs/overview/deck.md

 title: What is a Deck?
 sidebar_position: 3
 slug: what-is-a-deck
+description: Description of what a Deck is and how it is used for development
 ---

 "Deck" is a new concept coming with **Getdeck**.
 Put in a few words: